richtabor/MerlinWP/README.md

 ## Usage

 ### 1. Add Merlin WP to your theme
 Let's get you set up to use Merlin WP!
-First off, download and add the add the /merlin/ folder and the merlin-config.php file into your theme.
+First off, download and add the add the unzipped `/merlin/` folder (within the `/dist/` directory) and the merlin-config.php file into your theme.
 Next, include the Merlin class (`merlin/merlin.php`) and the `merlin-config.php` file.

 Refer to the example below:
 ```